-All over the U.S., there are thousands of young adults who are struggling from drug addiction or alcohol abuse.
-In fact, statistics show that around 49% of all students will have used at least some drugs or illicit substances by their final year of high school.
-It’s common for this drug use to continue throughout college and into their adult lives.
-This guide offers a more in-depth overview of drug rehab for young adults and what it entails.
+Thousands of young adults all over the U.S. are struggling with drug addiction or alcohol abuse.
+Statistics show that around 49% of all students will have used at least some drugs or illicit substances by their final year of high school.
+It’s common for this drug use and alcohol addiction to continue throughout college and into their adult lives.
+This guide will explain how addiction treatment and rehab can help young adults struggling with substance abuse.

 Table of Contents

-- Types of Inpatient Rehab for Young Adults
+- Types of Inpatient Rehab Programs for Young Adults

 - Advantages of Drug Rehab for Young Adults